DELIGHT-LABS/docs-terraswap-io/content/docs/howto/freq_used_msg.md

 ## Transaction

-### Provide liquidity / Withdraw
+### Provide Liquidity / Withdraw

-As the swap ratio is stated as [here]({{< relref "/docs/introduction/mechanism" >}}), the size of the pool is related with the difference of swap ratio.
-The ratio goes stable if the size of the pool increases, and vice versa.
-Otherwise, LP provider needs more tokens for adjusting the price in bigger pool.
-It means that the market loses elastic.
-LP provider adjusts this market by providing & withdraw the liquidity within this trade-off.
+As the swap ratio is stated [here]({{< relref "/docs/introduction/mechanism" >}}), the size of a pool is related to its swap ratio.
+The ratio will get stable if the size of the pool increases, and vice versa.
+Otherwise, liquidity providers need more tokens to adjust the price in a bigger pool and it means that the market loses elasticity.
+The providers adjust their markets by providing and withdrawing liquidity within a trade-off.

-#### Provide liquidity
+#### Provide Liquidity

-Contribute to pool by sending sender's token pair.
-Not only increasing its size, but also it affects to the swap ratio.
+Contribute to the pool by sending a pair of tokens.
+The transaction increases the pool size.

 Execute this message by the **Pair contract** address!

-If you provide cw20, first increase your allowance.
+If you are trying to provide cw20 token, increase your allowance first.
 [Execute `IncreaseAllowance`]({{< relref "/docs/reference/token#increasedecrease-allowance" >}})

 ```json
 {